What is Requirements Traceability Matrix (RTM) in Testing?

 On the basis of the Business Requirement Document (BRD) and Technical Requirement Document (TRD), testers start writing test cases.

-Let suppose, the following table is our Business Requirement Document or BRD for Guru99 banking project.
+Let’s suppose the following table is our Business Requirement Document or BRD for the Guru99 banking project.

-Here the scenario is that the customer should be able to login to Guru99 banking website with the correct password and user#id while manager should be able to login to the website through customer login page.
+Here, the scenario is that the customer should be able to log in to the Guru99 banking website with the correct password and user# ID, while the manager should be able to log in to the website through the customer login page.

 How to Create Requirements Traceability Matrix (RTM)

-While the below table is our Technical Requirement Document (TRD).
+The table below is our Technical Requirement Document (TRD).

 How to Create Requirements Traceability Matrix (RTM)

 Note: QA teams do not document the BRD and TRD.
-Also, some companies use Function Requirement Documents (FRD) which are similar to Technical Requirement Document but the process of creating Traceability Matrix remains the same.
+Also, some companies use Function Requirement Documents (FRD), which are similar to Technical Requirement Documents, but the process of creating a Traceability Matrix remains the same.

 Let’s Go Ahead and create RTM in Testing

-“Verify Login, when correct ID and Password is entered, it should log in successfully”
+“Verify Login: When the correct ID and Password are entered, it should log in successfully.”

 How to Create Requirements Traceability Matrix (RTM)

-Step 2: Identify the Technical Requirement that this test case is verifying.
-For our test case, the technical requirement is T94 is being verified.
+Step 2) Identify the Technical Requirement that this test case is verifying.
+For our test case, the technical requirement T94 is being verified.

 How to Create Requirements Traceability Matrix (RTM)